michielvha/chart-fetcher/readme.md

-# **Charthost**
+# **ChartFetch**

-The `Charthost` Go application is a solution designed to address a limitation in our GitOps workflow, which utilizes **ArgoCD** and **Kustomize**.
+The `chartfetch` Go application is a solution designed to address a limitation in our GitOps workflow, which utilizes **ArgoCD** and **Kustomize**.

 Our challenge lies in pulling Helm charts from an authenticated registry (Jfrog), as ArgoCD's Kustomize plugin does not support chart retrieval from registries requiring authentication.
-To bridge this gap, `Charthost` acts as an intermediary application capable of:
+To bridge this gap, `chartfetch` acts as an intermediary application capable of:
 - Authenticating with both legacy and OCI-compliant Helm registries.
 - Pulling Helm charts and making them accessible for seamless integration into the GitOps workflow.